mrufsvold/Waluigi.jl/design_doc.md

 # Vision
 Waliugi should provide a seemless interface for constructing data pipelines.
-Users just need to define an task that has three parts:
+Users just need to define an job that has three parts:
-* a list of tasks on which the current task depends
+* a list of jobs on which the current job depends
 * a target which holds the resulting data.
 Can be a local file, a database table, etc
 * process function that providest the steps for creating the data

 The workflow should be

-Defining a list of tasks, calling `run()` on the final task, and then Waliuigi will spawn all the dependent tasks required.
-If a task is already done, then it will read the target and return that data. `run()` will return a Result object which contains references to the results of the depenencies, the target, and the data created by the task.
+Defining a list of jobs, calling `run()` on the final job, and then Waliuigi will spawn all the dependent jobs required.
+If a job is already done, then it will read the target and return that data. `run()` will return a Result object which contains references to the results of the depenencies, the target, and the data created by the job.

-We will lean on Dagger.jl for the backend infrastructure which schedules tasks, mantains the graph of dependencies, and provides visualizations of the processes.
+We will lean on Dagger.jl for the backend infrastructure which schedules jobs, mantains the graph of dependencies, and provides visualizations of the processes.

 Some brainstroming code: